Local pub comfort food

 What to do

-5. To assemble the pies, add two tbsp of cooled mashed potatoes, four pieces of sausages, onions and chopped parsley to each piece of dough (you want to fill up 4 hearts).
+5. To assemble the pies, add one – two tbsp of cooled mashed potatoes, four pieces of sausages, onions and chopped parsley to each piece of dough (you want to fill up 4 hearts).
 Take the other 4 heart shaped cutouts and place them on top of the fillings.
 Press with a fork to seal.
 You can cut a small piece of left over dough to put at the bottom of one of the shamrock leaves, creating a “stem”.

 6. Cut a couple of tiny slits on each heart (you want these slits to help puff up your dough!)
 Place the shamrock pie in the fridge for at least 30 minutes to chill before baking.

-5. To assemble the pies, add two tbsp of cooled mashed potatoes, four pieces of sausages, onions and chopped parsley to each piece of dough (you want to fill up 4 hearts).
+5. To assemble the pies, add one – two tbsp of cooled mashed potatoes, four pieces of sausages, onions and chopped parsley to each piece of dough (you want to fill up 4 hearts).
 Take the other 4 heart shaped cutouts and place them on top of the fillings.
 Press with a fork to seal.
 You can cut a small piece of left over dough to put at the bottom of one of the shamrock leaves, creating a “stem”.

 6. Cut a couple of tiny slits on each heart (you want these slits to help puff up your dough!)
 Place the shamrock pie in the fridge for at least 30 minutes to chill before baking.